olofer/qrot/README.md

 Demo of tennis racket theorem.

 ## Overview
-Ground up `C++` program that simulates free rigid body motion, using quaternions to apply rotations.
-The intertia matrix is recalculated in lab frame and Cholesky factorized each time step.
+Ground-up library-free standard `C++` program that simulates free rigid body motion, using quaternions to apply rotations.
+The inertia matrix is recalculated in lab frame and Cholesky factorized each time step.
 The demo script `qrot-demo.sh` compiles the code, runs three simulations spinning a set of particles around three different (perturbed) axes but with same angular velocity, and then produces the plots stored in the `readme-figures` folder.

 ## Dzhanibekov effect
 The stability of the different spins is illustrated by the following figure.